 Bunco is played by individuals, not teams, so partners change after each round.
 The winning teams move to a new table, rotating in one direction.
 For example, the Head Table winners move to Table 2, Table 2 winners move to Table 3, and Table 3 winners move to the Head Table.

 The losing teams from each table stay at that table.
-However, one person from each losing team remaining at the table will change seats so that new teams are formed for the next round (Player 1 stays put and Player 3 moved to Player 2’s seat…see pic above).
+However, one person from each losing team remaining at the table will change seats so that new teams are formed for the next round (Player 1 stays put and Player 3 moves to Player 2’s seat…see pic above).

 GHOSTS: A ghost is used if an individual cannot attend and could not find a sub.
 The player with the ghost for a partner rolls for the ghost and collects ONLY points for their team, not BUNCOs or Baby BUNCOs, etc. Ghost players will not have a scorecard.

 Play continues through rounds 1-6, repeating for a total of 4 sets.
-At the end of the 4th set all players calculate their scores and prizes are awarded.
+At the end of the 4th set, all players calculate their scores and prizes are awarded.

 This area can be whatever you like.
 Some groups provide prizes that go with their theme (check out all the awesome prize ideas I have under each Themed Bunco Set!).
 Others like to keep it simple and use cash.